ReessKennedy/its4nik-sync-test/docs/NewFileFromLocal.md

 Let us do it!

-4th time is a charm?
+5th time with cloudlfare turned off?